middleprince/CppNd-Traffic-Simulation-L3/README.md

 ## Project Tasks

-- **Task L2.1** : In method Vehicle::drive(), start up a task using std::async which takes a reference to the method Intersection::addVehicleToQueue, the object _currDestination and a shared pointer to this using the get_shared_this() function.
-Then, wait for the data to be available before proceeding to slow down.

-- **Task L2.2** : In method Intersection::addVehicleToQueue(), add the new vehicle to the waiting line by creating a promise, a corresponding future and then adding both to _waitingVehicles.
-Then wait until the vehicle has been granted entry.

-- **Task L2.3** : In method WaitingVehicles::permitEntryToFirstInQueue(), get the entries from the
-front of _promises and _vehicles.
-Then, fulfill promise and send signal back that permission to enter has been granted.
-Finally, remove the front elements from both queues.
+- **Task L3.1** : In class `WaitingVehicles`, safeguard all accesses to the private members `_vehicles`and `_promises` with an appropriate locking mechanism, that will not cause a deadlock situation where access to the resources is accidentally blocked.
+- **Task L3.2** : Add a static mutex to the base class `TrafficObject` (called `_mtxCout`) and properly instantiate it in the source file.
+This mutex will be used in the next task to protect standard-out.
+- **Task L2.3** : In method `Intersection::addVehicleToQueue` and in `Vehicle::drive()` ensure that the text output locks the console as a shared resource.
+Use the mutex `_mtxCout` you have added to the base class `TrafficObject` in the previous task.
+Make sure that in between the two calls to `std::cout` at the beginning and at the end of `addVehicleToQueue` the lock is not held.